Disclosure: This article may contain affiliate links. Click here for more info.

 If you are expecting fancy packaging and detailed instruction booklets, think again.
 In the mail you get a plain box with an oversized plastic tennis ball and no instructions.
 Mr Gregoire Gentil, the inventor of the device, perhaps had bigger things to worry about than making sure the packaging looks nice.

 Luckily it gets better – in fact it gets much better.
 What it lacks in presentation, In/Out makes up for in the quality of hardware and software.

 In addition to the plastic tennis ball enclosure, you also get several pieces of kit: the In/Out device, L-attachment (along with 4 little feet and band), micro USB cable, battery, and an HDMI micro adapter (donors only).
 Early contributors also receive a free 8MB microSD card.
 Thanks Mr Gentil!

 What struck me right away was the quality of the main unit.
-It really looks, feels and operates like an extremely well designed piece of kit.
+It looks, feels and operates like an extremely well designed piece of kit.
 Much more so than I hoped.
-Lots of work has clearly gone into putting it together.
+Lots of work has clearly gone into putting it all together.
 Once you switch it on via the physical button on the right, it feels like you are turning on a small computer.
-The high-res screen springs to life, and the unit has its own operating system and menus which you can navigate via the touchscreen.
+The high-res screen springs to life, and the gadget has its own operating system and menus which you can navigate via the touchscreen.